Banishing the boring webinar by using interactivity and drama in Zoom or Teams training

 Drama-based training typically involves actors creating a scenario.
 Delegates then interact with the actors, in role, to question their actions and suggest how they might handle things better.

-The use of breakout rooms in Zoom was particularly effective in helping delegates discuss amongst themselves points they would wish to raise with the actors.
+The use of breakout rooms in Zoom and Teams was particularly effective in helping delegates discuss amongst themselves points they would wish to raise with the actors.
+This is a key benefit of the on-line approach.
+The ability to move people to and from breakout rooms instantly is something we can never do in the real world.

 Found this easy and interactive, very structured and good breakout rooms